PalMuc/beauty_in_the_beast/README.md

-# beauty_in_the_beast
+# Beauty in the beast - Placozoan biodiversity explored through molluscan predator genomics

 ## Description ##
-This repository contains data and scripts associated with Eitel _et al._
-"Beauty in the beast - Placozoan biodiversity explored through molluscan predator genomics"
+This repository contains data and scripts associated with Eitel _et al._ "Beauty in the beast - Placozoan biodiversity explored through molluscan predator genomics"